 - Vitamin D-3

-These are some of the ingredients in the Focus Factor proprietary formula.
-4 tablets of Focus Factor contains 692 mg of this proprietary formula.
+4 tablets of Focus Factor contain 692 mg of this proprietary formula.

-This study is likely why they make the claim shown on the bottle that Focus Factor “is clinically shown to improve memory, concentration and focus.”
-While I applaud the company for sponsoring research on their product, a couple of things occurred to me as I read the study summary:
+This study is likely why the company makes the claim that Focus Factor “is clinically shown to improve memory, concentration, and focus.”

 2. The study used “healthy” people.
-There is no mention as to whether the people in this study had any type of memory impairment.
-This is important because a study of healthy people does not really tell much about how Focus Factor would work in someone with Alzheimer's disease for example.
+There is no mention as to whether the people had any type of memory impairment.
+This is important because a study of healthy people does not really tell much about how Focus Factor would work in someone with dementia.

 Also called Dimethylaminoethanol.
 Some studies call it “Deanol.”
-I searched the National Library of Medicine for:
+So, does it help memory?
+Searching for clinical databases for:

 - DMAE memory